Harold Ramirez Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- Red Sox pitchers combine to surrender 181 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (183 total, 1.3 per game).

+- Pivetta (9-7) is trying for his 10th victory when he gets the starting nod for the Red Sox in his 12th start of the season.
+He's put together a 4.49 ERA in 112 1/3 innings pitched, with 145 strikeouts.

-- In his most recent appearance on Tuesday, the right-hander tossed 4 2/3 innings against the Houston Astros, giving up two earned runs while surrendering four hits.
+- The righty last appeared in relief on Saturday, when he tossed three innings against the Kansas City Royals, allowing one earned run while giving up two hits.

-- The 24-year-old has a 3.57 ERA and 7.3 strikeouts per nine innings across 23 games this season, while allowing a batting average of .260 to opposing hitters.
+- The 30-year-old has a 4.49 ERA and 11.6 strikeouts per nine innings across 33 games this season, while giving up a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.